vamsiampolu/redux-shoppingcart-fun/work-log.md

 > AND I thought JAVA class names were long and unwieldy, sigh

-Now, we need to get webpack and jest to play well with one another, they have a nice configuration guide
+Now, we need to get webpack and jest to play well with one another, they have a nice configuration guide, it also leaves me wondering if I need to use a different env variable setting with babel for server and client bundling.

+15 July 2017,

+I have finished a basic jest config for interop with webpack2.
+In order to do this, I setup mocks for

+1. css files used

+2. assets used

+There are other bits of configuration for webpack `resolve` field properties such as `moduleDirectories`, `moduleExtensions` and `alias`.
+I have skipped any such configuration there are no plans to use those fields here and now.
+If my plans change, I will add those in as well

+Now, I need `jest` interop with `enzyme` and I need to figure out if `glamor` or `glamorous` need special configuration to work with `jest`

+The setup for enzyme and jest compatibility is so small, install:

+1. react-test-renderer for snapshot testing

+2. enzyme

+and thats it.
+However, I checked out what `Dan Abramov` is doing, he uses a few polyfills as setup files in `create-react-app`.
+Also from my prior experiences I remeber having to add `matchMedia` polyfill to get it working with mount rendering.

+So, I added the following to a `setupFile`:

+1. whatwg-fetch

+2. matchMedia polyfill